 There are hundreds of thousands of blog posts out there about people who struggle with their weight, and they have a common factor.
 They commonly share an experience being teased or judged by their weight during their childhood/teenage years.
 And I don’t think that is a coincidence.
 Words can cut like knives and looks can pierce like spears.
 Another factor is the effect of social media.
 One can’t deny the growing influence social media has had on body image and self-confidence.
 It is sad to say that for too many people, both men and women, the quality of life is affected by how others view their outer appearance.

 Deep inside, we are all insecure, sensitive beings who long for love and acceptance.
 No matter how much we try to deny it, we are deeply affected by the society and our peers, especially during early years when our self-identity has not been solidified.

 Every year, thousands of teenage girls are sent to the emergency room due to an eating disorder, and millions of people end up with health conditions that they will carry with them for the rest of their lives.
 Where is our society leading us?
 What can we do to stop this from happening?

-In the recent years, growing number of campaigns, such as Love Your Body by National Organization for Women and Dove Campaign for Real Beauty, have advocated for positive body image all over the world, and many individuals, like Jae West and Erin Treloar, have stepped up to share their painful experiences and to encourage others to live healthy.
-Before this movement, eating disorders were to be ashamed of and something to be hidden; hidden away from family and friends; hidden underneath smiling faces; hidden behind closed doors.
-I think it is crucial that this topic be brought to surface – for those who have and are suffering from it and to empower individuals to live their lives with confidence and self-esteem.
+In the recent years, growing number of campaigns, such as Love Your Body by National Organization for Women and Dove Campaign for Real Beauty, have advocated for positive body image all over the world, and many individuals, like Jae West and Erin Treloar, have stepped up to share their painful experiences and to encourage others to live healthily.
+Before this movement, eating disorders were something to be ashamed of and hidden; hidden away from family and friends; hidden underneath smiling faces; hidden behind closed doors.
+I think it is crucial that this topic be brought to surface – for those who have and are currently suffering from it, and to empower individuals to live their lives with confidence and self-esteem regardless of their weight.